Duals of Higher Vector Spaces: Abstract

 \section{Abstract}

-We introduce a notion of dual $n$-groupoid to a simplicial vector space for any $n\ge 0$.
-This has a canonical duality pairing which we show to be non-degenerate up to homotopy for homotopy $n$-types.
+We introduce a notion of ``$n$-dual'' to a simplicial vector space for $n\ge 0$.
+Coming with it, there is a canonical pairing, which we show to be non-degenerate up to homotopy for homotopy $n$-types.
 As a result this notion of duality is reflexive up to homotopy for $n$-types.
-In particular the same properties hold for $n$-groupoid objects, whose $n$-duals are again $n$-groupoids.
-We study this construction in the context of the Dold-Kan correspondence and we reformulate the Eilenberg-Zilber theorem, which classically controls monoidality of the Dold-Kan functors, in terms of mapping complexes.
+In particular the same properties hold for $n$-groupoid objects in vector spaces, whose $n$-duals are again such $n$-groupoid objects.
+We study this construction in the context of the Dold-Kan correspondence and we reformulate the Eilenberg-Zilber theorem, which classically controls monoidality of the Dold-Kan functors, in terms of internal homs.
 We compute explicitly the 1-dual of a groupoid object and the 2-dual of a 2-groupoid object in the category of vector spaces.
-As the 1-dual of a groupoid object we recover its dual as a $\VB$ groupoid over the point.
+As the 1-dual of a groupoid object, we recover its dual as a $\VB$ groupoid over a point.

 \keywords{Eilenberg-Zilber, Dold-Kan, higher groupoids, VB groupoids, 2-vector spaces, tensor product, dual} \subjclass[2020]{18D40, 18G31, 18N50, 53D17}